Skip to content

 Real numbers from Covered California and KFF:

-• Roughly 90% of Covered California enrollees received the federal Premium Tax Credit.
+• Roughly 90% of Covered California enrollees receive the federal Premium Tax Credit.
+Lower-income Californians often pay $0 or near-$0 after subsidies, helped by California’s state premium subsidy stacked on top of the federal credit.

 Get your real California number.
 Free quote from a licensed agent.